 Flat Drying Method: Natural Grace Retained

-Drying the flower petals can also be achieved using cardboard, blotting paper, or natural parchment paper.
-Stack cardboard, then paper, and cardboard on top of the yellow petals.
+Drying the petals can also be achieved using cardboard, blotting paper, or natural parchment paper.
+Stack cardboard, then paper, and cardboard on top of the petals.
 Add them to a heavy book and check them in two weeks.
 The sunflower petals should have a dry papery touch, if not add them to the book and dry the flower petals longer.

 Oven Drying: Efficient Transformation